abhigogineni/Yeldue/ReadMe.md

     * Past Ratings View: Users can view what each meal has been rated in the past (includes number of ratings, category of food, etc)
   * Rating:
     * Rater View: User can rate meals they have eaten
-    * Meal Preference View: Calendar that shows what the system recommends the user to each on what days based on how they have rated meals in the past
+    * Meal Preference View: Calendar that shows what the system recommends the user to each on what days based on how they have rated meals in the pasta